seidels/TiDeTree-Tutorial/README.md

 <figure>
     <a id="fig:alignment-beauti"></a>
     <img style="width:50%;" src="figures/alignment-beauti.png">
-    <figcaption>Figure 5: One of the alignments as displayed in BEAUTI. </figcaption>
+    <figcaption>Figure 5: One of the alignments as displayed in BEAUti. </figcaption>
 </figure>

 By default, BEAUti treats each dataset independently, assigning separate site, clock, and tree models to each one.
 However, since all our data was generated under the same experimental conditions, it makes sense to assume that the editing process was governed by the same parameters across datasets.

 To reflect this, we’ll link the Clock Models and Site Models across the datasets.
-This means that instead of estimating separate parameters for each alignment, BEAST 2 will infer a single, shared set of parameters for the editing process.
+This means that instead of estimating separate parameters for each alignment, BEAST2 will infer a single, shared set of parameters for the editing process.

 > Click on one row and then press **Ctrl+A**, (or **Command+A** on a Mac) to select all alignments.
 Then, click on **Link Site Models** and **Link Clock Models** ([Figure 6](#fig:linkedmodels)).
 >